lomiafrica/developers.lomi.africa/readme.md

 ## Contributing

 We welcome contributions to improve lomi. and its documentation.
-If you find any issues or have suggestions, please open an issue or submit a pull request on our [GitHub repository](https://github.com/lomiafrica/lomi-docs).
+If you find any issues or have suggestions, please open an issue or submit a pull request on our [GitHub repository](https://github.com/lomiafrica/developers.lomi.africa).

 ## Support

-If you need any assistance or have questions about the product or the team, please reach out to [support@lomi.africa](mailto:support@lomi.africa) or visit our [support center](https://lomi.africa/support).
+If you need any assistance or have questions about the product or the team, please reach out to [hello@lomi.africa](mailto:hello@lomi.africa) or visit our [support center](https://lomi.africa/support).

 ## License